dojo/docs/dijit/_OnDijitClickMixin.rst

 Introduction
 ============

-`dijit._OnDijitClickMixin <http://dojotoolkit.org/api/dijit/_OnDijitClickMixin>`_ is a useful mixin for widgets that need to be accesible, that require nodes to be "clicked" via the keyboard in addition to via the mouse (or a touch event).
+`dijit._OnDijitClickMixin <http://dojotoolkit.org/api/dijit/_OnDijitClickMixin>`_ is a useful mixin
+for widgets that need to be accessible, that require nodes to be "clicked" via the keyboard in addition to via the mouse(or a touch event).

-For example, in the code below the user can tab to the <span> node and press either ENTER or SPACE key, and it will have the same effect as clicking the span with the mouse:
+For example, in the code below the user can tab to the <span> node and press either the ENTER or SPACE key, and it will have the same effect as clicking the span with the mouse:

 .. code-example::
   :djConfig: parseOnLoad: false